 Merchant Level 1

-• Any merchant that has suffered a hack or an attack that resulted in an account data compromise
+• has suffered a hack or an attack that resulted in an account data compromise.

-• Any merchant having more than six million total combined MasterCard and Maestro transactions annually
+• processes more than 6 million total combined MasterCard and Maestro transactions annually.

-• Any merchant meeting the Level 1 criteria of Visa
+• meets the Level 1 criteria of Visa.

-• Any merchant that MasterCard, in its sole discretion, determines should meet the Level 1 merchant requirements to minimize risk to the system
+• or that MasterCard, in its sole discretion, determines should meet the Level 1 merchant requirements to minimize risk to the system.

 Merchant Level 2

-• Any merchant with more than one million but less than or equal to six million total combined MasterCard and Maestro transactions annually
+Any merchant with more than one million but less than or equal to 6 million total combined MasterCard and Maestro transactions annually or that meets the Level 2 criteria of Visa.

 Merchant Level 3